danielparks/iai-parse/README.md

 ## License

-This project dual-licensed under the Apache 2 and MIT licenses.
+Unless otherwise noted, this project is dual-licensed under the Apache 2 and MIT licenses.
 You may choose to use either.

   * [Apache License, Version 2.0](LICENSE-APACHE)
   * [MIT license](LICENSE-MIT)